New York police probe hate crime after Jewish man attacked

-NEW YORK (AFP) - New York police were conducting a hate crimes investigation on Friday (May 21) after several people shouting anti-Semitic slurs attacked a Jewish man while pro-Israel and pro-Palestinian protesters demonstrated in Times Square.
+NEW YORK • New York police were conducting a hate crime investigation after several people shouting anti-Semitic slurs attacked a Jewish man while pro-Israel and pro-Palestinian protesters demonstrated in Times Square.

 Five or six men beat and pepper-sprayed the 29-year-old man late on Thursday, a police spokesman said.